patrickhener/dart-o-mat-3000/docs/About-the-project.rst

 Ready to start?
 ===============

 So you feel like you want to test it out yourself?
-Then go ahead and check out how to :ref:`install <Installation>` everything.
+Then go ahead and check out how information on :ref:`recognition software <Recognition>` and how to :ref:`install <Installation>` everything.